balkanio/QWERTZ-south-slavic-latin/README.md

 Icon generated using: <https://iconverticons.com/online/>

+Edit the .keylayout and .icns files in the root of the repo and update the .bundle by bumping its version number and running the update script which copies the files inside it.

+    ./update-bundle.sh

-Feel free to improve the layout!
+Feel free to improve the layout and submit a pull request!

 Živjeli!